Hypoallergenic Formula: Everything You Need to Know

 • Tolerated (no signs of an allergic reaction) by at least 90% of the patients

-The type of hypoallergenic formula you choose for your baby will depend on a variety of factors, including allergy severity.
+The type of hypoallergenic formula you choose for your baby will depend on various factors, including allergy severity.
 The following are various formulas available to choose from:

-Soy-based formulas: While these kinds of formulas are an alternative to cow’s milk formulas, they aren’t considered hypoallergenic.
-According to the literature, up to 50% of children with a cow's milk protein intolerance also develop soy protein intolerance if fed with soy-based alternatives.
-Consequently, soy-based formulas are not usually a viable formula option for babies with a cow's milk protein allergy or intolerance.
+While they are an alternative to cow’s milk formulas, they aren’t considered hypoallergenic.
+According to the literature, up to 50% of children with a cow's milk protein intolerance also develop soy protein intolerance if fed soy-based alternatives.
+Consequently, soy-based formulas are not usually viable for babies with a cow's milk protein allergy or intolerance.

-Extensively hydrolyzed: The formula contains protein that is extensively broken down into smaller pieces.
-Babies won’t typically have a reaction to this type of formula due to the tiny milk protein size.
+The formula contains protein that is extensively broken down into smaller pieces.
+Babies won’t typically react to this type of formula due to the tiny milk protein size.
 Approximately 90% of babies with an allergy to cow’s milk can tolerate considerably hydrolyzed formulas.

-Hypoallergenic formulas must meet strict standards of safety to ensure optimal growth and development.
+Hypoallergenic formulas must meet strict safety standards to ensure optimal growth and development.
 To be labeled hypoallergenic, these formulas must prove that they don’t cause reactions in 90% of infants or children with confirmed allergy to cow’s milk.

 For a baby with a severe allergy who isn’t breastfed, hypoallergenic formula is the only safe way to feed your baby.
 Even when a severe allergy isn’t present, babies with mild allergies and intolerances to milk protein may benefit from a hypoallergenic formula.

 Allergies to food and intolerances can wreak havoc on your baby’s comfort.
-They can cause pain, distress, and may even lead to additional health complications if not treated.
+They can cause pain and distress and may even lead to additional health complications if not treated.
 This type of formula is considered a safe and effective treatment option for babies with a milk protein allergy.

-The American Academy of Pediatrics recommends that hypoallergenic formulas be used in babies with clear medical symptoms that would benefit from a specialty formula.
+The American Academy of Pediatrics recommends using hypoallergenic formulas in babies with apparent medical symptoms that would benefit from a specialty formula.

-Additionally, a hypoallergenic formula may be indicated when there is a strong family history of food or environmental allergies.
-In fact, a child’s risk of developing a food allergy in the first year increases to approximately 10% if one parent has allergies, and 20% if both parents do.
+A hypoallergenic formula may be indicated when there is a strong family history of food or environmental allergies.
+A child’s risk of developing a food allergy in the first year increases to approximately 10% if one parent has allergies and 20% if both parents do.

-It is important to be aware of the common symptoms associated with allergy to cow’s milk so you know when to make changes to help alleviate discomfort.
+It is essential to be aware of the common symptoms associated with allergy to cow’s milk so you know when to make changes to help alleviate discomfort.

 Babies with severe allergic reactions to food or milk proteins will show some of the following symptoms: